 Reasons Payment May Be Temporarily Suspended

-If you have not received a COE from us within the last year and feel you should have, you can download a blank document from our Forms webpage or you may call us to request one at 800-321-1080.
+If you have not received an eligibility verification document from us within the last year and feel you should have, you can download a blank document from our Forms webpage or you may call us to request one at 800-321-1080.

-Please see “Manage Your SBP Annuity” for more information.
+Please see "Manage Your SBP Annuity" for FAQs and more information.

 Reasons Payment Can Be Permanently Stopped

 Annuity payments stop when your beneficiary dies or becomes ineligible to receive the annuity.
 For example, payments stop for many children covered under the SBP annuity when they reach age 18 (if they are not in school full-time or incapacitated).
 The SBP annuity will terminate at any time if the child marries.
 Payments also stop for spouses (and former spouses) covered under SBP if they remarry before age 55.

 Continuing Children's Benefits after Age 18

 When a child annuitant’s account is suspended, a dependent child’s share will not be reapportioned until evidence is received that the child’s eligibility has ended.
 Previously, if the child annuitant did not submit proof of eligibility, six months after the account was suspended the funds were reapportioned and paid equally to the eligible siblings of the child annuitant.
 Now, when a child annuitant’s account is suspended, the funds will be held until the child annuitant is proven eligible or ineligible.

 Note to Child Annuitants: If you have not received a School Certification packet and feel you should have, please call us to request one at 800-321-1080.